nebulab/playbook/source/work-fundamentals/effective-meetings.html.md

 - **The meeting has all and only mandatory attendees.** This ensures you're not missing any context, helps the conversation stay on topic and respects the time of the people who don't need to be at the meeting in the first place.
-If you're the organizer, make sure you invite everyone who's needed to make a decision, and no one else.
-If you're an attendee, make sure you're _actually_ needed to reach the meeting's outcome.
+If you're the organizer, make sure you invite everyone who's needed to make a decision, and set anyone else as optional.
+If you're an attendee, make sure the meeting is _actually_ one you need to attend.
 - **The meeting has an agenda and expected outcomes.** This ensures the meeting doesn't degenerate into casual chit-chat or into a brainstorming session.
 If you can't establish an agenda or if you don't know what outcome you expect from the meeting, why are you meeting in the first place?